The Role of Interior Designers and Why You Should Hire One

-It’s handy to know that most designers will have their own preferred and approved contractors and suppliers.
-Usually these are people or businesses that they have worked with before so they are confident that their work will have a high standard and finish.
+Most designers will have their own preferred and approved contractors and suppliers.
+Usually these are people or businesses that they’ve worked with before and are confident that their work will have a high standard and finish.

 Lots of people have an interest in interiors, but the best designers think outside the box.
 They’ve been through years of training and researching and can automatically tell you if there is something right or wrong with a space.

 Interior designers are professionals with a trained eye.
 They have creativity, imagination and will be able to combine ideas in a cohesive way that will look polished and pulled together.
 Having an eye for detail, listening skills and great problem solving are also important traits for a great interior designer.

-They are trained to think differently, spatially and to see an overall picture that clients often cannot.
-This will ensure your project does not take twice as long as it should, and will not cost twice as much.
+They’re trained to think differently, spatially and to see an overall picture that clients often cannot.
+This will ensure your project doesn’t take twice as long as it should and won’t cost twice as much.

-With so many options in the Interior Design field dying for your business, how do you choose the Interior Designer who is right for you?
+With so many options in the Interior Design field dying for your business, how do you choose the designer who is right for you?

 - Research interior designers that are available.
 Using one from the local area is advantageous as they can drop into site with minimum notice.
 Ask friends or colleagues.
 Look at portfolios and read client reviews to get a sense of their style and the quality of their work.

 Check their credentials: